Jury finds Alex Jones caused $4 million in damages to two Sandy Hook parents - KESQ

 A separate, shorter trial during which punitive damages will be discussed is now expected.
 Punitive damages are awarded when the court finds the defendant’s behavior to be especially offensive.

-Mark Bankston, an attorney for the parents, told CNN they are “thrilled” with the jury’s decision, noting the jury hasn’t “even decided punitive damages” yet.
+Mark Bankston, an attorney for the parents, told CNN that the plaintiffs are happy with the jury’s decision, noting that they had also received money prior to the trial due to sanctions the court had hit Jones with.

+“Having already secured $1.5 million in fines from Mr Jones, the plaintiffs are now due $5.6 million that Alex Jones will have to pay them,” Bankston said.

+“Neil and Scarlett are thrilled with the result and look forward to putting Mr. Jones’ money to good use,” Bankston added.
+“Mr Jones on the other hand will not sleep easy tonight.
+With punitive damages still to be decided and multiple additional defamation lawsuits pending, it is clear that Mr Jones’ time on the American stage is finally coming to an end.”

+Jones himself celebrated the jury’s decision, calling it a “major victory for truth,” in a video posted online to his conspiratorial outlet Infowars.

+“They thought they would shut us down,” Jones said.
+“But that jury understood the truth and resisted the propaganda.”

-The decision from the jury is a partial ending to a years-long process that began in 2018 when Lewis and Heslin sued Jones and his company, Free Speech Systems, which is the parent of the right-wing media organization Infowars.
+The decision from the jury is a partial ending to a years-long process that began in 2018 when Lewis and Heslin sued Jones and his company, Free Speech Systems, which is Infowars’ parent.

 Jones baselessly said in the aftermath of the Sandy Hook shooting, in which 26 people were killed, that the incident was staged.
 Facing multiple lawsuits, Jones later acknowledged the shooting occurred.
 He testified in court this week that he now believed it to be “100% real.”